earthstar-project/earthstar/README.md

 Earthstar is not focused on anonymity -- more on autonomy.
 You could use it over Tor or something.

-Earthstar doesn't provide transactions or causality guarantees across keys.
+Earthstar doesn't provide transactions or causality guarantees across paths.

 Moderation and blocking support is not built in, but apps can build it on top of Earthstar.